stbnrivas/dataModels/specs/guidelines.md

 ## Dynamic attributes

--   Use a metadata attribute named `timestamp` for capturing the last update timestamp of a dynamic attribute.
+-   In NGSI v2 use a metadata attribute named `timestamp` for capturing the last update timestamp of a dynamic attribute.
 Please note that this is the actual date at which the measured value was obtained (from a sensor, by visual observation, etc.), and that date might be different than the date (metadata attribute named `dateModified` as per NGSI v2) at which the attribute of the digital entity was updated, as typically there might be delay, specially on IoT networks which deliver data only at specific timeslots.

+-   In NGSI-LD use the `observedAt` Property.

 ## Internationalization (i18N)